Impington: History

-By 1428 the manor had come to the lawyer John Burgoyne of Dry Drayton (d.
+By 1428, the manor had come to the lawyer John Burgoyne of Dry Drayton (d.
 1435), whose son Thomas (d.
 1470) left it to his eldest son John (d.
 1505).
 John's widow Margaret held Impington until her death in 1528, when it passed under a settlement of 1512 to their daughters Margaret, wife of George Heveningham, and Elizabeth, wife of Thomas Thursby.
 A partition of the estate was made in 1574, and by the 1580s the shares were distinguished as Manor Place Part and Ferme (i.e. farm) Part, names deriving from the division of the estate in 1574.

 Manor Place Part, ultimately reverting to the name Burgoynes, came after the deaths of Margaret in 1529 and George in 1530 to their daughters Alice, Mary, and Anne.
 On Mary's death in 1532 or 1533 it was evidently redivided, like Burgoynes manor at Caxton, between Alice, wife of Thomas Green, and Anne, wife of Sir Ambrose Jermyn.
 Jermyn later acquired Green's share, probably in 1549, and sold the estate in 1559 to Robert Raye, who sold it in 1569 to feoffees for Christ's College, Cambridge, obtaining a 70-year lease.
 The feoffees formally conveyed the manor to the college in 1601.
-Christ's held nearly 150 acres after inclosure in 1806 and sold the land in 1899 to W. A. Macfarlane-Grieve of Impington Hall.
+Christ's held nearly 150 acres after enclosure in 1806 and sold the land in 1899 to W. A. Macfarlane-Grieve of Impington Hall.
 Burgoynes Farm north of the church, occasionally called a manor house, was rebuilt in the mid 19th century.

 The other half manor, Ferme Part, was held by Thomas Thursby (d.
 1543), his son Edmund (d.
 1547), and for life by Edmund's widow Ursula, wife of Erasmus Spelman.
 Ursula's son Thomas Thursby, of age c.
 1565, held it by 1567 and sold it in 1579 to John Pepys, the lessee from c.
 1569.

 In 1580 John Pepys began the building of Impington Hall but died before it was completed.
 It was finished by his executors for Talbot Pepys, his six-year-old son, uncle to the famous diarist, Samuel Pepys, who visited the hall regularly.
 The hall was demolished after a fire in 1953 by the then owners Chivers & Sons Ltd.